 A turkey hen will also only lay one clutch per year in the spring.
 The clutch refers to a batch of eggs.

 Clutches can be large or small, containing anywhere from two to 14 eggs.
-This means a farmer can expect to receive over 300 eggs from a chicken but might only get 100 from their best turkey.
+This means a farmer can expect to receive over 300 eggs from a chicken but might only get 100 from their best turkey hen.

 2. What Do Turkey Eggs Look Like?

-The average egg can be between two and 2.7 inches in size, with an average circumference of five inches.
+An average turkey egg can be between two and 2.7 inches in size, with an average circumference of five inches.
+The interior can have between 65 and 115 grams of material.
+They are about the same size as duck eggs.

 Still, when you think of the size and how often do turkeys lay eggs, you can surely feed more people with one turkey egg or maximize its use as compared to a chicken egg.